funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

-✅ **Correct Answer:** Online Certificate Status Protocol 💡 OCSP provides real-time certificate revocation status.
+✅ **Correct Answer:** Online Certificate Status Protocol 💡 OCSP provides real-time certificate revocation status without downloading the full CRL.

 </details>

 ---

-### 32. Which of the following is a disadvantage of asymmetric cryptography?
+### 31. Which of the following is a disadvantage of asymmetric cryptography?

 * [ ] Does not provide confidentiality
 * [ ] Slower than symmetric cryptography